foshesss/hgss-nuzlocke-rules/2025-hgss-rules.md

-# Pokémon Heartgold Nuzlocke Rules
+# Pokémon Heartgold Randomized Nuzlocke Rules
-These are rules for a hardcore Pokémon Heartgold Nuzlocke that will be completed on https://twitch.tv/foshes
+These are rules for a hardcore Pokémon Heartgold Nuzlocke that will be completed on https://twitch.tv/derpmonster83

-<b>Start date: November 12th, 2023</b>
+<b>Start date: January 26th, 2025</b>

 ## General Rules
 1) Can only catch the first Pokémon seen on each route/cave/town.